timothy-r/raml/README.md

 # raml
-Raml and api specification experiments
+Various raml and api specification experiments.

+The books.html documentation was generated from the books.raml spec file.

 ## Generate the html docs
 Use the npm tool raml2html